Child Exploitation and Online Protection Command (CEOP)

 This duty is known as the Prevent Strategy.
 The Prevent Strategy covers all types of terrorism and extremism, including the extreme right wing and violent Islamist groups.
 As a college we:

 Challenge ideologies that support terrorism and violent extremism and those who promote it through regular training for staff, facilitating open discussions with student that support British Values, organising targeted events and guest speakers from professional support organisations and by identifying those who are at risk of radicalisation as early as possible.

 Protect vulnerable individuals who may be susceptible to radicalisation by working in partnership with local and national support agencies, including referring into the Channel programme in order to mitigate the risks of further radicalisation taking place.

 If you have a concern that you, your son/daughter or another student is at risk in any way, please contact one of our Safeguarding Officers on 01704 392821 or email: email@example.com

 If you are worried about online abuse or the way someone has been communicating online you can contact CEOP

 Access our college policies

-View our policies related to Safeguarding by clicking on the links below.
+View our policies related to Safeguarding by visiting our Policies and Statements page.